erica-scarpa/VE/EBK-B2.md

 # MEE 15 8 = TM.75.G.4510

-This fragment of an acrographic composition includes several entries from the following sections:
+This fragment of an monolingual local composition includes several entries from the following sections:
 * [[Section E₂]]
 * [[Section U₂]]